zpl-c/zpl/README.md

 wget zpl.pw/fetch -O zpl.h
 ```

-This approach will download the latest release of ZPL with everything prepared for you.
+This approach will download the latest release of zpl with everything prepared for you.

 ## 2. Via GitHub releases page:
-* Navigate to the [releases page](https://github.com/zpl-c/zpl/releases) of the ZPL repository and pick the version you want to use.
+* Navigate to the [releases page](https://github.com/zpl-c/zpl/releases) of the zpl repository and pick the version you want to use.
 Each release contains the distributed version of zpl for you to use easily.

 ## 3. Cloning the repository:
 * Clone the repository by pressing the **Clone or download** button for instructions or use your terminal to clone: